Baja Fairy Duster: Charming Nonstop Bloomer

 Other Location Considerations

-Because it has no thorns, is non-toxic, and is litter-free, it is a plant you can place near a pool, sidewalk, or anywhere it might come in contact with pets and people.
+Because it has no thorns, is non-toxic, and low-litter, it is a plant you can place near a pool, sidewalk, or anywhere it might come in contact with pets and people.

 Baja Fairy Duster: